nelrruiz/python-bootcamp/README.md

 - **4 hours/day**, 5 days a week
 - Allows for deeper review, repetition, and exploration

+You can also opt for a **4-week pace**

+- **2 hours/day**, 5 days a week
+- Maximize retention and reinforces habit with much less stress

+For a busy schedule, you can also opt for **16-weeks** (university pacing)

+- **3 hours/week**, either in a single day or divided across days
+- Easier maintenance but might hurt retention if schedule is inconsistent

 > You can also do both: finish the bootcamp at full speed, then revisit everything slowly with real-world projects.